hanabi/hanabi.github.io/docs/level_19/ignitions.md

 - Similar to a *Replay Double Ignition*, if a player is not stalling, it would be very odd if they re-clue a card that is globally known as trash.
 - Indeed, if they are not making a mistake, we agree that the intended meaning of the clue is a *Poke Double Ignition*, meaning that two players should blind-play their *Finesse Position* card.
 - A *Poke Double Ignition* may not pick up new cards.
-- Like the *Replay Double Ignition*, the *Poke Double Ignition* may be performed outside of the end-game.
+- Like the *Replay Double Ignition*, the *Poke Double Ignition* may be performed outside of the *End-Game*.
-- In addition, it is not advised to perform the *Poke Double Ignition* if there are other means of getting the cards played.
+- In addition, it is not advised to perform the *Poke Double Ignition* if there are other means of getting the cards played that provide additional information.